mxc-commons/znd-servicemanager/README.md

 Enhancements:

-1. Refactor ConfigAbstractFactory for performance.
+1. Refactor ReflectionAbstractFactory.
-2. Refactor ReflectionAbstractFactory for performance.
-3. Investigating: Provide benchmark tests for all features currently left out.
-4. Provide benchmarks modelling real world use cases (abstract factories centric app, arbitrary app, config based app, setters api based app, ...).
+2. Provide benchmarks modelling real world use cases (abstract factories centric app, arbitrary app, config based app, setters api based app, ...).
-5. Remove white box unit tests, that test that features are implemented in a particular way, if this implementation changes.
+3. Remove white box unit tests, that test that features are implemented in a particular way, if this implementation changes.
-6. Provide benchmarks which respect internal staging (i.e. configuration array only, aliases resolved, factories called, ...).
-7. Deploy test suite with mxc-servicemanager
-8. Investigating: Introduce service configuration pre-compiler (transform provided service manager configuration to working config (member vars) once on first request)
+4. Investigating: Introduce service configuration pre-compiler (transform provided service manager configuration to working config (member vars) once on first request)
-9. Investigating: Introduce ServiceManager pre-compiler (automatically and dynamically provide a service manager implementation which is optimized to support only the features actually used by the application)
+5. Investigating: Introduce ServiceManager pre-compiler (automatically and dynamically provide a service manager implementation which is optimized to support only the features actually used by the application)

-Ongoing: Provide comparison benchmarks for each release.
+6. Provide tests and benchmarks for all features and changes provided by this fork.